mandeep511/face-hive-auto-photo-grouping/README.md

-# FaceHive - Automatic Photo Grouping 📸
+# FaceHive - Google Photos like automatic photo grouping 📸

 Automatically group photos by detecting and clustering faces.
 No manual tagging, no metadata dependencies—just raw computer vision and some math.